lathe/parendown-for-racket/README.md

 This gives you the opportunity to use a syntax other than `#/` if you prefer.

 In certain circumstances, it's inconvenient to change the reader.
-For instance, Parendown's reader syntax doesn't get rendered properly in Scribble documentation examples, and we're not aware of any way to fix this.
-In this case, you can achieve a similar effect by using Parendown as a Racket library, importing the `pd` macro:
+Most of the advantages of Parendown are also available in the form of the `pd` syntax transformer:

 ```
 #lang racket/base